CMV Retinitis: a Teaching Case Report

 For patients who develop HIV/AIDS-related CMV retinitis, treatment consists of CMV antiviral therapy and ART for the HIV.
 In clinical settings where follow-up care and patient reliability is trusted, it is best to initiate CMV treatment without ART for 2 weeks to help prevent any complications from an immune response.14 However, if compliance is in question, both treatment options can be started at the same time.
 Antiviral treatment options for CMV retinitis include systemic and/or intravitreal therapy.
 For patients with newly diagnosed infection, assessing the location of the lesions is the first step in determining treatment options.
 If the location of the lesions is central and immediately sight-threatening (lesions <1,500 microns from the fovea or adjacent to the optic nerve head), intravitreal injections in conjunction with systemic therapy should be started.14 For patients without sight-threatening disease, systemic therapy alone can be initiated.
 An initial induction therapy is typically administered until retinitis has become inactive.
 This can be in the time frame of 2-3 weeks.
 After initial induction therapy, a lower-dose maintenance therapy is put into place.14

-Teaching methodology and critical-thinking concepts
+Teaching methodology, critical-thinking concepts and assessment

 Often in health care, difficult conversations surrounding sensitive topics have to occur because of the impact on systemic or ocular health.
 These conversations can be about topics such as substance abuse, partner or child violence, or sexually transmitted disease.
 HIV/AIDS can be a difficult topic for interns and providers to talk about with patients in the eyecare examination setting because of complexity and social stigmas.
 Studies have demonstrated that communication techniques can increase reliability and validity of patient self-reporting in the context of sensitive topics.16 One study identified three factors that affect reliability and validity of patient self-reporting for sensitive topics: 1) the intern or provider’s own anxiety to talk about certain topics, 2) the patient’s anxiety to talk about certain topics, and 3) the “how” of asking questions.15